-Goldman Sachs Group Inc. (GS) sold $101.6 million of structured notes tied to the Standard & Poor’s 500 Index (SPX), its largest offering this year, after increasing the size three times to satisfy demand.
+Goldman Sachs Group Inc. (GS:US) sold $101.6 million of structured notes tied to the Standard & Poor’s 500 Index (SPX), its largest offering this year, after increasing the size three times to satisfy demand.

 The five-year securities, $70 million of which were issued July 9, yield 1.5 times the gains of the index, with investors risking principal if the S&P 500 falls more than 50 percent, according to a prospectus filed with the U.S. Securities and Exchange Commission.
 The New York-based bank sold $16.2 million more notes on July 12, $10.1 million additional ones on July 18, and $5.31 million more on July 24, according to the SEC filings.